sdaveas/i3-animated-background/Readme.md

 ```
 $ ./loop_pngs.sh ~/Desktop/forest 0.05
 ```
 This will force the gif to update every 0.05 seconds.
-The default value os 0.1 seconds.
+The default value is 0.1 seconds.

 ## Resource Usage